Safety & Visiting Our Site

 - Vehicle Standards

-This means that Adelaide Brighton Cement Limited, and all other companies involved with the transportation of freight on Australian roads, now has an onus to assess their responsibilities under the compliance and enforcement legislation and take all appropriate steps to ensure that no breaches occur by any party within their chain of responsibility.
+This means that Adbri Cement, and all other companies involved with the transportation of freight on Australian roads, now has an onus to assess their responsibilities under the compliance and enforcement legislation and take all appropriate steps to ensure that no breaches occur by any party within their chain of responsibility.

 How can we be sure we comply?

-All vehicles loaded at any Adelaide Brighton Cement Limited site will comply with mass management.
-Any permits for vehicles must be supplied to Adelaide Brighton Cement Limited in order for the vehicle to be loaded to the permitted weight.
+All vehicles loaded at any Adbri Cement site will comply with mass management.
+Any permits for vehicles must be supplied to Adbri Cement in order for the vehicle to be loaded to the permitted weight.
 It is all parties’ responsibility to ensure that the gross weight of the product loaded does not exceed MASS limits and drivers comply with current Fatigue Laws.